evkx/evkx.github.io/content/models/porsche/taycan/Taycan/specifications.md

 ---
 title: Porsche Taycan specifications
 linktitle: Specifications
-description: See below for full specifications for Porsche Taycan
+description: EVKX.net gives you the full specifications for Porsche Taycan.
 weight: 30
 ---
 [![Porsche Taycan](https://media.evkx.net/multimedia/models/porsche/taycan/taycan/main_1_st.jpg)](../)
 EVKX.net seeks to have the most complete specifications for Porsche Taycan.
-Click on image above for full article, visit the image gallery for Porsche Taycan, visit the chargeinfo for Porsche Taycan with chargecurve, vistid extended range info.
+Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of Porsche Taycan, visit the [chargeinfo]( for Porsche Taycan with chargecurve, vistid extended range info.

 ## Performance